Kuzū Station: Lines

 Kuzū Station is a terminal station of the Tōbu Sano Line, and is located 22.1 km from the opposing terminus of the line at Tatebayashi.

 Station layout

 Kuzū Station consists of a single dead-headed side platform.

-Adjacent stations

 History

 Kuzū Station opened on 23 March 1894.
 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Kuzū Station becoming "TI-39".
 A new station building was completed in September 2014.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 936 passengers daily (boarding passengers only).